 Have you been working on a spreadsheet, editing and adding data, only to print it and find that it isn’t including all of your data?
 This can be a confusing issue to encounter, as it is typically caused by a setting that was applied to that spreadsheet by someone else that was working on it.
+Fortunately you can fix it when Excel is cutting off text while printing by changing a specific setting.

 The reason that only part of your spreadsheet is printing in Excel 2013 is due to something called a Print Area.
 This is a setting for a spreadsheet where you can choose to only print part of the data that is included in the sheet.
 But if this setting is preventing you from printing a sheet correctly after a bit of editing, then our guide below will show you how to clear that Print Area and print the entire sheet instead.

-How to Clear a Print Area in Excel 2013
+How to Clear a Print Area in Excel 2013 (Guide with Pictures)

 The steps in this article assume that you have a large spreadsheet with cells that contain data, but some of those cells aren’t printing.
 This is more common with spreadsheets that you receive from other people.
 Setting a print area is a helpful way to ensure that only specific information prints but if you edit a spreadsheet with a set print area, you can experience some odd results.
 Following the steps below to clear that print area will typically resolve issues where only part of a spreadsheet is printing.